Hong Kong launches panda sculpture tour as the city hopes the bear craze boosts tourism

 The organizer of the exhibitions also invited some renowned figures, including musician Pharrell Williams, to create special-edition panda designs.
 Most of these special sculptures will be auctioned online for charity and the proceeds will be donated to Ocean Park to support giant panda conversation efforts.

-The twin cubs — whose birth in August made their mother Ying Ying the world’s oldest first-time panda mom — may meet visitors as early as February.

-Ying Ying and the baby pandas' father, Le Le, are the second pair of pandas gifted by Beijing to Hong Kong since the former British colony returned to China’s rule in 1997.
+Ying Ying and the twin cubs' father, Le Le, are the second pair of pandas gifted by Beijing to Hong Kong since the former British colony returned to China’s rule in 1997.

 The first pair were An An and Jia Jia who arrived in 1999.
 Jia Jia, who died at 38 in 2016, is the world’s oldest-ever panda to have lived in captivity.